Syrian Christians urge Pope to work for peace, help them go home

 Tamar Minoknian, a 40-year-old housewife, said she wanted Pope Francis to help Syria's displaced Christians return to their villages.
 "We want him to help us return to our houses.
 We do not want aid, we just want to go back to our homes.”

-Latakia and neighboring Tartous provinces together form the Mediterranean heartland of the Alawite faith - the Shi'ite-derived sect of which Assad is a member.
+Latakia and neighbouring Tartous provinces together form the Mediterranean heartland of the Alawite faith - the Shi'ite-derived sect of which Assad is a member.

 Many Alawites have remained loyal to the government throughout the three-year-old conflict which has killed at least 160,000 people.